 - The contributions of the polyurethanes industry to the U.S. economy are numerous. - The polyurethanes industry generates upstream jobs in direct supplier industries and even more in expenditure-induced employment.
 Nearly five jobs are created for each job in the U.S. polyurethanes industry.
-This is known as the multiplier effect, where the spending activity generated by an industry is used to support other industries and jobs through purchases of supplies, equipment, services, etc. and wages to employees which are spent on consumer goods and services, housing, etc. - There are many other downstream industries that depend on polyurethane products, i.e., transportation, building and construction, furniture and bedding, appliances, etc. - The top end-use markets for polyurethane consumption (in descending order) are building and construction, transportation, and furniture and bedding. - The polyurethanes industry operates in nearly 1,000 locations in the United States, directly generating \$38.8 billion in output and 57,500 jobs in the manufacture of polyurethane raw materials and polyurethane products. - The business activity generated by the polyurethanes industry indirectly supports an additional \$50.5 billion in output and supports more than 205,800 additional jobs in other sectors of the economy. - In total, the business of manufacturing polyurethane materials and polyurethane products supports more than 260,000 jobs and \$89.3 billion in output. - Further, polyurethane products are used in industries across the economy generating more than \$300 billion in output and employing more than 1 million workers.
+This is known as the multiplier effect, where the spending activity generated by an industry is used to support other industries and jobs through purchases of supplies, equipment, services, etc. and wages to employees which are spent on consumer goods and services, housing, etc. - There are many other downstream industries that depend on polyurethane products, i.e., transportation, building and construction, furniture and bedding, appliances, etc. - The top end-use markets for polyurethane consumption (in descending order) are building and construction, transportation, and furniture and bedding. - The polyurethanes industry operates in hundreds of locations in the United States, directly generating \$41.0 billion in output and 60,200 jobs in the manufacture of polyurethane raw materials and polyurethane products. - The business activity generated by the polyurethanes industry indirectly supports an additional \$77.6 billion in output and supports 272,000 additional jobs in other sectors of the economy. - In total, the business of manufacturing polyurethane materials and polyurethane products supports more than 332,000 jobs and \$118.6 billion in output. - Further, polyurethane products are used in industries across the economy generating nearly \$400 billion in output and employing more than 1 million workers.